kapcina69/My-number/README.md

 ## 🚀 How to Run

 This project is designed to be run in an x86 environment (e.g., DOSBox or similar emulator supporting assembly execution).
-Instructions for building and running the project can be found in the `build_instructions.txt` file (if included).

 ## 🎯 Objective